Another Chance (Roger Sanchez song): Music video

 The music video for "Another Chance", written and directed by Philippe Andre, is a short film with constant background noise and live dialogue playing over the track.
 Set at night in New York City, the short film tracks the story of a young woman (Kelly Hutchinson) looking for love.
 She struggles around the streets, carrying a huge red plastic heart.
 She attempts to make conversation with a number of passing strangers.
 Her big heart is met with odd glares by those that pass her by.
 Then, the accumulation of all the rejection makes her heart shrink down to a small size.
 A handsome man (Joshua Dov) then approaches her to ask her out for coffee, and in the following shot her heart is shown to have grown back to its original size.
 However, the next morning, the man sees the woman with her plastic heart restored to its original big size and walks away.
 The woman then continues her search for love.
-Andre ended up with a video that was a minute and a half longer than the track, due to the inclusion of a long dialogue-only scene in the middle.
+Andre ended up with a video that was longer than the radio edit, due to the inclusion of a long dialogue-only scene in the middle.
 The film was shot over two nights in New York City.
 The original footage was shot on 16 mm film.

 The music video received a 20-year anniversary remastered re-release in association with Ministry of Sound in July 2021, coinciding with Sanchez's "Another Chance to Dance" tour.
 A special edition, collector's vinyl picture-disc was also released for the anniversary.